johanbissemattsson/sorenholst-se/src/pages/general-relativity.md

 <br>

 **<font color="red">Note: The reexam will be Friday August 30 2019, 8:00 – 13:00, in room FP22.
-(This room is located on the AlbaNova campus in the yellow building next to the buss stop Ruddammen) </font>**
+(This room is located on the AlbaNova campus in the yellow building next to the bus stop Ruddammen) </font>**

 <br>